 - Enable foster carers to contribute effectively to the plans for the children for whom they are caring;

-- Provide appropriate monitoring and feedback on the foster carers' work to ensure the Training, Support and Development Standards for Foster Carers are fully met;
+- Provide appropriate monitoring and feedback on the foster carer's work to ensure National Minimum Standards and Training, Support and Development Standards for Foster Carers are fully met;

 - Support foster carers by providing advice or making this available from elsewhere as appropriate;

 - Give foster carers an opportunity to raise any problems and make sure they are addressed appropriately;